ncsa/ncsa_system_documentation/docs/source/allocations/group-mgmt.rst

    - Log in with an existing NCSA identity or click **Register New User and Join** to create an NCSA identity.
    - Provide any information requested for the group you invited them to.

 #.
-After the user completes the forms at the **Group invitation** URL, the group's maintainers will be notified by email.
-A group maintainer will need to come back to Group Management page to confirm their request to join your group.
+After a person completes the forms at the **Group invitation** URL, the group's **maintainers** will be notified by email.
+A group maintainer will need to come back to Group Management page to confirm the request to join the group.

 Remove a Member from a Group
 ---------------------------------

-To remove a user from a group:
+To remove a member from a group, you must be an owner or maintainer of that group.
+To remove a member:

 #.
 In the **Editable Groups** tab, click on the group you want edit.
 #.
 In the **General Info** tab, click on the red dot in the **Delete** column for the person you want to remove.